 What are you willing to contribute?
 That is the question you have to answer.
 Are you willing to pay more for better food?
 Are you willing to improve your behavior to become more attractive?
 Furthermore, are you willing to work harder to increase your chances of success?

 You are owed nothing.
 Rid yourself of this toxic belief and focus on improving what you can control.

 “What separates privilege from entitlement is gratitude.” – Brené Brown

 A sense of entitlement comes from not acknowledging how amazing your life is.
-Many people get angry at small inconveniences, such as cold fries or a car repair, because that’s the breadth of their struggles.
+Many people get angry at minor inconveniences, such as cold fries or a costly car repair, because that’s the breadth of their struggles.
 Very few people have to go through tragedies such as losing a child.
 Therefore, every little problem seems big because we lack perspective.
 Additionally, we refuse to gain perspective through reflection, virtue, and meaningful challenges.